Operation Martyr's Right

-The operation was officially launched on 7 September 2015.
-It is considered to be the largest military action in the Sinai Peninsula in months.
-The operation targets sites in all towns in northern area of the peninsula.
+The operation was officially launched on 7 September 2015 and was considered to be the largest military action in the Sinai Peninsula in months, targeting sites in all towns of Northern Sinai.

-A part of the larger background of an international campaign against the Islamic State of Iraq and the Levant, over two hundred militants tied to the terrorist group have been reported dead.
+A part of the larger background of an international campaign against the Islamic State, over two hundred militants tied to the terrorist group have been reported dead.

 Background and context

 According to the official armed forces spokesman, the operation has been launched based on an estimation of the situation and fresh information about many hideouts and targets.
 The operation came days after the Sinai Province militant group released a video documenting its attacks on the Egyptian military in Sinai, including footage of a wire-guided missile strike that damaged a naval vessel.

 Preparations

 Eyewitnesses in North Sinai confirmed there had been a buildup for the operation and an increased number of security checkpoints.

 These checkpoints were to restrict travelers from visiting the area unless shown proof of residency and barrier walls were set up along the Gaza border as well as the EAF setting up a buffer zone in the area.
 This action was met in the efforts to disrupt terrorist's logistics and supply lines.